eIDAS – EU & UK electronic signature law

 What does this mean for you?

-For example, if you’re sending a document to Germany from the UK, you won’t have to check that Germany’s regulations match the UK’s, because they already will.
+For example, if you’re sending a document to Germany from the UK, you won’t have to check that Germany’s regulations match the UK’s because both countries play by the European Union’s laws.

-The eIDAS covers all other EU countries so if you are sending a document to a business or person anywhere within the EU you can be safe in the knowledge that eIDAS has got you covered.
+The eIDAS covers all other EU countries so if you are sending a document to a business or person anywhere within the EU you can be safe in the knowledge that you will be covered.

 Signable and eIDAS

-Signable complies with regulations established by The eIDAS Regulation, and enacted by member states within the EU, which confirms the legal status of electronic signatures.
+At Signable, we comply with all of the regulations established by The eIDAS Regulation which confirms the legal status of electronic signatures.

-For more information on the legality of Signable and electronic signatures, check out the Signable legal page.
+If you would like to find out more information on the legality of Signable and electronic signatures we recommend that you check out the Signable legal page.